 #eye #eye

-This is a tutorial on basic data analysis and visualization using R packages dplyr and ggplot2.
-Please make sure you check out our "Getting started with R" guide before this tutorial, as this tutorial assumes that you know some basics of R and how to get started.
+This tutorial provides an introduction to data analysis and visualization using two popular R packages: dplyr and ggplot2.
+These packages are part of the tidyverse ecosystem, which is one of the most used set of packages in R. Please make sure you check out our "Getting started with R" guide before this tutorial, as this tutorial assumes that you know some basics of R and how to get started.

 # load packages